HomeTripsArgentina

 Perito Moreno Glacier

-Stand metres from one of the world's most active glaciers, with the option of a short glacier hike and whiskey served on glacier ice.
+Stand metres from one of the world's most active glaciers, with walkways, viewpoints and the option of a boat excursion onto the milky glacial water.

 Horseback riding

-Ride through Patagonian estancia grasslands at Nibepo Aike and through rolling Mendoza hills — gaucho country at its finest.
+Ride through open Patagonian grasslands at the estancia — gaucho country at its most elemental, with mountains on every horizon.

 Mendoza wine